SuperNova76/TopCPToolKit/docs/tutorials/submit_grid.md

  The information above is a baseline that should be a starting point for investigating issues with jobs.
 We will try to expand on some typical issues when running on grid below.
 Note that this section is more like a short reference rather than an interactive tutorial (and yes, we are not kidding about the briefness of this section when considering how much stuff can go wrong on grid...)

 - **I changed my code/scripts, submitted another task, but my changes are not reflected at grid!** Check if you have `config.reuseTarBall=True` option in the submission script.
-If yes, this means that if a compressed tarball that is sent to grid exists in the directory (`top-xaod.tar.gz`) it has been re-uploaded without actually updating with your changes!
-This option is very nice when submitting many jobs at once, but if you use it, make sure to always delete the `top-xaod.tar.gz` tarball before you submit new tasks with changes.
+If yes, this means that if a compressed tarball that is sent to grid exists in the directory (`top-el.tar.gz`) it has been re-uploaded without actually updating with your changes!
+This option is very nice when submitting many jobs at once, but if you use it, make sure to always delete the `top-el.tar.gz` tarball before you submit new tasks with changes.

 - **Jobs take forever to start.** This can be seen by large time to start of the job.
 This could be related to your priority (check the priority of the jobs running on the site).
 If this is not the case, the site may be busy (too many jobs in the site queues) or some other issue (in which case it may be advisable to ask the DAST experts -- see [DAST twiki](https://twiki.cern.ch/twiki/bin/viewauth/AtlasComputing/AtlasDAST) for more info, and for mailing lists for support).